evmts/compiler/libs/compiler/README.md

   .exposeInternalVariables() // promote private/internal variables
   .validate(); // optional: recompiles to ensure the AST is sound

-const stitched = astHelper.ast(); // SourceUnit ready for compilation
+const stitched = astHelper.sourceUnit(); // SourceUnit ready for compilation

+// Compile the instrumented AST (this will reuse the cached output from validate() if not invalidated) const compiled = astHelper.compile();
-const compiler = new Compiler({ solcVersion: "0.8.30" });
+// which is exactly the same as: const compiler = new Compiler({ solcVersion: "0.8.30" });
 const output = compiler.compileSources({ "Example.sol": stitched });
 // The compilation output returns ast classes as well